 This program will help in the hiring of 250 refugees over the next three years.
 Refugees will develop new skills that will help them integrate into local communities.

-There are 18 local agencies that will help Ikea reach these people that are searching for employment.
-Support will be provided as well.
+Eighteen local agencies will help Ikea reach these people that are searching for employment.
+Support will be provided, as well.

 Here is what it reads on Ikea’s webpage;